SaladStik/Web-Inventory-Manager/readme.md

 ## Screenshots

-Here is a little overview of what the product overview page looks like in comparison to its much older and uglier sibling
+Here is a little overview of what the product overview page looks like in comparison to its much older and uglier(although 1000x more functional as of the current state) sibling

 ![Screenshot 1](./screenshots/MainMenu.png)
 ![Screenshot 2](./screenshots/csProgram.png)